 Steven Spielberg does not subtitle Spanish in ‘West Side Story’ out of ‘respect’

-LOS ANGELES .- Steven Spielberg explained Tuesday that he personally made the decision to include dialogue in Spanish without subtitles in the new “West Side Story” out of “respect” for the reality of the Latino community in the United States.
+Steven Spielberg explained on Tuesday that he personally made the decision to include dialogue in Spanish without subtitles in the new “West Side Story” out of “respect” for the reality of the Latino community in the United States.

-“I did not subtitle the dialogues in Spanish for a matter of respect and to recognize a context in which both languages are spoken,” explained the filmmaker at a press conference held this Tuesday after the “premiere” of the film held in New York. .
+“I did not subtitle the dialogues in Spanish for a matter of respect and to recognize a context in which both languages are spoken,” the filmmaker explained at a press conference held this Tuesday after the film’s “premiere” held in New York. .

-“I want English-speaking and Spanish-speaking spectators to congregate in the room and that during the projection the laughter of groups that understand certain things in Spanish can be heard,” Spielberg justified.
+“I want English-speaking and Spanish-speaking spectators to congregate in the room and that during the projection the laughter of groups that understand certain things in Spanish is heard,” justified Spielberg.

 The scriptwriter of the new film, Tony Kushner, added that when he got ready to write the text, he understood that “there were certain themes and feelings that a Spanish speaker would express in Spanish and not in English.”